chcardoz/arcana-frontend/README.md

 ## TODO

+## Frontend

 - [x] fix the issues with the UI
 - [x] remove all icons and non essential things in the dashboard.
-- [] just have a table of all the information for that user, a way to talk to clerk auth, protected routes
+- [x] just have a table of all the information for that user, a way to talk to clerk auth, protected routes
-- [] set up clerk to accept only authorized users and routes
-- [] set up supabase to store information about the user and the message that they sent
+- [x] setup auth with supabase
+- [ ] create a supabase query to get all capture and to insert new captures
+- [ ] expose an api to the extension to send messages to the user
+- [ ] use cookies form api requests to authenticate the user and send messages to supabase
+- [ ] expose another api to receive questions form supabase, send them to openai and send the response to the extension
+- [ ]

+## Exntension

-- [] Use either rollup or webpack to create the sidebar component of the extension
+- [x] User turborepo to create the sidebar component of the extension
-- [] have a button in the sidebar to log into the app and use the right user id
-- [] use the right user id to send a request to an endpoint on nextjs
-- [] on the endpoint you can send a request to the database and add a new row that will show the user, website they sent message from and the content
+- [ ] Run a background service worker to senda and receive api calls
+- [ ] Create a ui element that is a button on bottom left
+- [ ] Use a context menu to save text from a website and send to the background service worker
+- [ ] Change button ui when hovered
+- [ ] Have a option in button ui to request for a question from the background service worker